SuperArbor/batchcap/README.md

 #### Run with script

 To handle a batch of videos, especially those under a specific directory, running with the scripts under the scripts folder is recommended.
-The idea is:

 (1) Put the script file under the folder of the videos;